Here are the answers to frequently asked questions about traffic signals:

 The time-space diagram is a tool used to design signal progression.
 One is shown here.

 The through band is the part of the cycle length where cars can follow the wave of green lights without stopping.
-It is usually given as a fraction of the cycle.
+Its value is usually given as a fraction of the cycle.

 See this page for more on progression.